 There is great strength in diversity.
 A team comprised of members with different backgrounds, beliefs, world-views, experiences, and skills can bring remarkable creativity and results.
 Sometimes those differences can get in the way and cause conflict which stifles progress and performance.

-Flexible action and ability to learn collectively is crucial for survival and success in an environment of faster change, and that calls for transformation of our behaviour!
+Flexible action and ability to learn collectively is crucial for survival and success in an environment of faster change, and that calls for transformation of our behavior!

 This exercise helps the team members to be proactive in creating a positive feedback atmosphere within the team that will reinforce, encourage and motivate the team members when facing different types of challenges.